ZigZag557/The-Plague/README.md

 ### How to Install?
-Just drag and drop the folders into "Garry's Mod/garrysmod".
+Drag and drop the "lua" and "sound" folders into "Garry's Mod/garrysmod".

 #### DarkRP Job